 This form is for use by the School; it will be sent to the appropriate faith leader, to be returned directly to the school.

-Clergy Reference Form: Admission to Primary School, 2026 Skerton St Luke's Church of England Primary School Name of child: Date of birth ......
-Post code .....
-Contact Telephone ......
+Clergy Reference Form: Admission to Primary School, 2026

+Skerton St Luke's Church of England Primary School

+Name of child:

+Surname

+Date of birth

+Name of parent/guardian

+Address

+Post code

+Contact Telephone

 This parent has given your name as a reference for his/her commitment to the church/place of worship.
 Our criteria require the parent to have attended their place of worship at least once per month for six months prior to 1st September 2025.

 Has this been the pattern for this parent?
+YES / NO

+If NO, has your church building been closed for fully-accessible and non-restricted worship1 during the qualifying period?
+YES / NO.

+IF YES, please give the dates of when fully-accessible and non-restricted worship wa s not possible

+in the church building

+Position

+---------- -- --

-YES / NO If NO, has your church building been closed for fully-accessible and non-restricted worship during the qualifying period?
-YES / NO. IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building.....
-This church is a part of (please tick): Please return this form to Skerton St Luke's CE Primary School, Slyne Road, Lancaster, LA1 2JH or contact-us@skertonstlukes.lancs.sch.uk &lt;sup>1 For a definition of what qualifies as accessible and non-restricted worship contact admissions@blackburn.anglican.org
+This church is a part of (please tick):

+Churches Together in England Evangelical Alliance North West Gospel Partnership Please return this form to Skerton St Luke's CE Primary School, Slyne Road, Lancaster, LA1 2JH or contact-us@skertonstlukes.lancs.sch.uk 1 For a definition of what qualifies as accessible and non-restricted worship contact admissions@blackburn.anglican.org